alexgo-io/alex-v1-docs/developers/protocol-contracts/amm-pool-v3.clar.md

 #### `set-pool-status`

 A public function, governed through `is-dao-or-extension`, that updates the operational status of a pool.
-It can mark a pool as `paused` (temporarily disabling activity) or `sunset` (permanently deactivating the pool), affecting its availability for swaps and liquidity actions, and emits an event with the pool ID, the deactivation and pause status, and the transaction sender.
+It can mark a pool as `paused` (temporarily disabling activity) or `sunset` (permanently deactivating the pool), affecting its availability for swaps and actions like adding or removing liquidity.
+Finally, it emits an event with the pool ID, the deactivation and pause status, and the transaction sender.

 ##### Parameters